Back to Blog

 • Delay of 2 weeks or more: steering committee reviews the overall project plan

 Having rules in place prevents panic and ensures a measured, consistent response when things slip.
+For a deeper look at delay root causes, see project delay causes and solutions.

 Principle 7: Use Retrospectives to Improve Future Milestone Accuracy

 After every project, compare each milestone's planned date with its actual date and analyze the reasons for any gaps.
 Patterns will emerge -- perhaps milestones in the testing phase are consistently late by one week, or infrastructure milestones tend to finish early.
 Feeding these findings back into the next project's milestone plan continuously improves estimation accuracy over time.
+For estimation techniques, see our effort estimation tips.

 Managing Milestones Effectively with Ganty